1 9 9 3 – 2 0 0 1 (UK)

 The show returned in Autumn 1999 with new presenters Emma Ledden and Steve Wilson, who only lasted one season as ratings continued to fall.

 The following October, the programme was completely revamped, with a line-up of Ortis Deley, Katy Hill, Trey Farley and Sarah Cawood.
-Hill was replaced by Heather Suttie as the show was moved to BBC Scotland on 21 April until the final show aired on 15 September 2001 as SM:TV upset the BBCs dominance of Saturday mornings.
+Hill was replaced by unknown Heather Suttie as the show was moved to BBC Scotland on 21 April until the final show aired on 15 September 2001 as SM:TV upset the BBCs dominance of Saturday mornings.

 Trevor and Simon